advaitjk/twitter-follower-increasing-bot/README.md

 Please be careful while using this code and remember to leave at least 1-2 days between following and unfollowing accounts, otherwise, you will end up getting shadowbanned on Twitter, i.e, you will not be able to follow or unfollow anyone for 3 days.

+For Future:
+- Add daily analytics on what kind of profiles are more likely to follow back

 Please Note: This bot was purely built for fun and research.
 It is not the author's responsibility how you use this code.